 Will tools like live chat or a knowledge base be necessary as we grow?

 Answering these three questions should give you some clarity on what’s right for you.
 Since things can change dramatically, it may even be a good idea to do a yearly audit of your support tools to make sure they continue to meet your needs.

 The long-term solution

-Customer service is part of every business.
+Customer service is part of every business and institution.
 Being able to deliver great service could even be what sets you apart from the rest.
 A free option like Google Collaborative Inbox will always be an attractive option, but it’s worth considering if it’s the best option.

 For some, Google Collaborative Inbox really is the right solution.
 For others, it’s not.
-The only way to know for sure is by mapping out your priorities and needs as a business and support team.
+The only way to know for sure is by mapping out your priorities and needs as an organization and as an individual team.
 By doing so, you have a clearer path forward and are able to make the best choice possible.